InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames: Extended Related Work

 A representative canonicalization strategy defines an inertial reference frame for each molecule using principal component analysis (PCA)~\citep{guo2025assembleflow,lu2025atomsenhancingmolecularpretrained,cheng2025stiefelflowmatchingmomentconstrained}.
+Similar ideas have been widely explored in biology~\citep{zhou2026a,ni2026rigidityaware}.
 After shifting the molecular coordinates so that the center of mass lies at the origin, the moment of inertia matrix is diagonalized to obtain the principal axes of rotation.
 Aligning the coordinates with these axes yields a canonical pose, unique up to axis reflections, effectively removing translational and rotational ambiguities.
 This inertial frame ensures SE(3)-symmetry molecular representations, enabling neural networks to process standardized and physically consistent 3D geometries without explicit equivariant design.